NicolasHug/nicolashug.github.io/_posts/2019-10-07-cython_notes.md

 - Directly in Cython, using OpenMP with [prange](https://cython.readthedocs.io/en/latest/src/userguide/parallelism.html).
-- Using e.g. `joblib` with a multi-threading backend (the parts of your code that will be parallelized are the parts the release the GIL)
+- Using e.g. `joblib` with a multi-threading backend (the parts of your code that will be parallelized are the parts that release the GIL)

 We use both in scikit-learn.